 Its demise was timely, actually.
 The drawback about a plugin is that you can only tweet blog posts.
 I’d wanted to do more for a while.
 I need something – this time – that would let me (effortlessly?) post a few well-placed messages about my books and reviews and such, while focusing on published blog posts that remain most relevant, popular, and helpful.
 And, while it is possible to fine-tune website plugins, it seemed easier to collect the URLs in one place, then put them on auto-pilot.

-I’ve been using Hootsuite free for years, so I immediately considered upgrading to paid.
+I’d been using Hootsuite free for years, so I immediately considered upgrading to paid.
 Hootsuite allows for bulk scheduling (meaning you can upload a prepared spreadsheet with dates, times, messages, and urls) on multiple social networks, but only with a paid subscription.
 They also offer a free 30-day trial for the paid version, even when you’ve been using the platform free for years.

 While it sounds great, I found that building a spreadsheet containing 4-times-a-day tweets was a BEAR.
-The entire process only took two hours of attempts and troubleshooting (arggghhhhh) before I eventually achieved success.
-Read the rest of this post so you won’t be me!!

 Upload the spreadsheet

 Now that your spreadsheet is populated, upload it!
 Here’s how:

 - Click “Choose File,” select your .csv file, then click “Open.”

 - Select the date format used in the .csv file.

 - Select the social network(s) to publish the messages, and then click “Submit.”

 Need more help?
 Check out Hootsuite’s tutorial here.